Paraidomat/linux-turbo-adventure/Markdown/003_Processes.md

     times, to maximize CPU utilization.
   - If there are more processes than CPUs (and there usually are), the rest of the processes must wait before a CPU becomes free until they can be run.

+## Multiprocessing 2

 - Multiprocessing is a simple idea
   - A process is executed until it must wait (usually for some system resource)
   - When it has this resource, it may run again.

-## Multiprocessing 2

 - In a uniprocessing system (`DOS`), the CPU would simply sit idle and the waiting time would be wasted.
 - In a multiprocessing system many processes are kept in memory at the same time.
   - Whenever a process has to wait the operationg system takes the CPU away from that process and gives it to another, more deserving process.

+## Multiprocessing 3

 - It is the **scheduler** which chooses which is the most appropriate process to run next and Linux uses a number of scheduling strategies to ensure fairness.